 Meanwhile, simmer maple syrup and salt in a small pot on medium-low heat.

 Heat syrup at a foamy boil for 1 minute, until thickened slightly.
 Pour into dipping bowls.
 Set on serving plates with optional fruit.

 Check to see that the pans/griddle is hot by placing a few drops of water onto to the pans/griddle.
 The pans/griddle is ready if the water dances across the surface.

-After sausages begin cooking, cook 2 pancakes in other pan(s)/griddle.
+After plant-based sausages begin cooking, cook 2 pancakes in other pan(s)/griddle.
 When bubbles begin to set around the edges of the pancakes and the pan/griddle-side of the cakes are golden, gently flip the pancakes.
 Continue to cook just until the pancakes are set, to maximize moistness and lightness.